-While tabloids may tell you that “detoxing” by sipping cayenne pepper water all day can give you a body like Beyoncé, there are healthier, more practical ways to get back on track after some wreckless calorie spending.
+While tabloids may tell you that “detoxing” by sipping cayenne pepper water all day can give you a body like Beyoncé, there are healthier, more practical ways to get back on track after some binge eating and calorie spending.
 (And trust me, we’ve all been there.)

 1. Drink Water with Lemon Or Apple Cider Vinegar

 If you overindulged, chances are you consumed at least a few treats that were high in sodium.
 (Or maybe just one too many margaritas!)
 To counteract that, start your day with a big glass of room temperature water with fresh squeezed lemon in it.
 It will balance your pH levels and stimulate the natural enzymes in your liver, which helps your body flush out toxins.
 You can also choose to dilute a tablespoon or two of apple cider vinegar in your water.
-Both of these methods will help hit “reset” on your bod!
+Both of these methods will help hit “reset” on your body!

 2. Sweat It Out With A Short Workout